macaodha/batdetect2/docs/source/legacy/migration-guide.md

 - you are starting a new workflow,
 - you want the current docs path,
 - you want the newer CLI and API surface,
 - you are maintaining code that does not depend on the exact legacy JSON or feature outputs.

 You may need the legacy workflow a bit longer if:

 - downstream tooling depends on the exact old output structure,
 - you rely on older notebooks built around `batdetect2.api`,
 - you depend on legacy feature extraction outputs without a validated replacement yet.

 ## CLI mapping

-- `batdetect2 detect AUDIO_DIR ANN_DIR DETECTION_THRESHOLD`
+- `batdetect2 detect AUDIO_DIR ANN_DIR DETECTION_THRESHOLD` -> `batdetect2
-  -> `batdetect2 predict directory MODEL_PATH AUDIO_DIR OUTPUT_PATH --detection-threshold ...`
+  process directory MODEL_PATH AUDIO_DIR OUTPUT_PATH --detection-threshold ...`

 Main changes:

-- the model path is now a positional argument on the `predict` subcommand,
+- the model path is now a positional argument on the `process` subcommand,
 - the current workflow expects an explicit checkpoint path rather than silently relying on the old default CLI behavior,
 - output formatting is configurable,
 - threshold override is an option rather than a required positional argument,
 - there are separate subcommands for directory, file-list, and dataset-driven inference.

 ## Python API mapping

+- old:
-- old: `import batdetect2.api as api`
+  `import batdetect2.api as api`
+- current:
-- current: `from batdetect2.api_v2 import BatDetect2API`
+  `from batdetect2.api_v2 import BatDetect2API`

 Typical migration shape: